How to Spend a Weekend in Santa Monica: 2-Day Itinerary

 After shopping your way through Abbot Kinney, walk over to the famous Venice Canals (you can enter on Carroll Avenue).
 These unique, man made canals date back to the early 1900s, and it’s a beautiful area to stroll through.
 Be sure to take a photo on one of the iconic bridges, as well!

-End Your Trip with Dinner in Santa Monica
+End Your Trip with Dinner in Santa Monica or Venice

 Additional Things to Do In and Around Santa Monica